benjbuch/octo_waffle/part_01-basic_interactions.md

 ### Functions

-If a sequence of operations has to be repeatedly performed, it can be very effective to evoke this sequence of operations using a single
+If a sequence of operations has to be repeatedly performed, it can be very effective to evoke this sequence of operations using a short-hand:
-command: A function.
+A function.
 In doing so, your code will gain enormously in power, convenience and elegance.

 A function is created with `function(...) {...}`.
 As every R object, functions can be assigned to a symbol for future reference.
-The arguments (variables *and/or* parameters) are given between round brackets in the function call, the operations to execute follow in curly brackets.
+(But functions can be used anonymously too.)
+The function’s arguments (variables *and/or* parameters) are given between round brackets in the function call, the operations to execute follow in curly brackets.

+The example from above could look like that.

 ``` r
 fmol_to_abs <- function(x_in_fmol) {